Algorithmic Jazz is randomness combined with algorithms to generate music and visual art.

 Circular Painting 2 This is a continuously moving painting, but you can take a screen capture of it.

-Circular Painting 3 This starts out nicely synchronized, but clicking on the screen will randomize the parameters.
+Circular Painting 3 Clicking on the screen will randomize the parameters.
+It will resynchronize about every minute.

 Self Portrait 3 Using forces on an image to create an impressionistic painting.